lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 Cautious implementers may opt to combine cryptographic algorithms in such a way that an attacker would need to break all of them simultaneously to compromise the protected data.
 These mechanisms are referred to as Post-Quantum/Traditional (PQ/T) Hybrids {{I-D.ietf-pquip-pqt-hybrid-terminology}}.

 Certain jurisdictions are already recommending or mandating that PQC lattice schemes be used exclusively within a PQ/T hybrid framework.
-The use of Composite scheme provides a straightforward implementation of hybrid solutions compatible with (and advocated by) some governments and cybersecurity agencies [BSI2021].
+The use of a composite scheme provides a straightforward implementation of hybrid solutions compatible with (and advocated by) some governments and cybersecurity agencies [BSI2021].

-This document defines a specific instantiation of the PQ/T Hybrid paradigm called "composite" where multiple cryptographic algorithms are combined to form a single key encapsulation mechanism (KEM) presenting a single public key and ciphertext such that it can be treated as a single atomic algorithm at the protocol level; a property referred to as "protocol backwards compatibility" since it can be applied to protocols that are not explicitly hybrid-aware Composite algorithms address algorithm strength uncertainty because the composite algorithm remains strong so long as one of its components remains strong.
+This specification defines a specific instantiation of the PQ/T Hybrid paradigm called "composite" where multiple cryptographic algorithms are combined to form a single key encapsulation mechanism (KEM) presenting a single public key and ciphertext such that it can be treated as a single atomic algorithm at the protocol level; a property referred to as "protocol backwards compatibility" since it can be applied to protocols that are not explicitly hybrid-aware. composite algorithms address algorithm strength uncertainty because the composite algorithm remains strong so long as one of its components remains strong.
 Concrete instantiations of composite ML-KEM algorithms are provided based on ML-KEM, RSA-OAEP and ECDH.
-Backwards compatibility in the sence of upgraded systems continuing to inter-operate with legacy systems is not directly covered in this document, but is the subject of {{sec-backwards-compat}}.
+Backwards compatibility in the sence of upgraded systems continuing to inter-operate with legacy systems is not directly covered in this specification, but is the subject of {{sec-backwards-compat}}.

 Composite ML-KEM is applicable in any PKIX-related application that would otherwise use ML-KEM.